Move-In Checklist

 U Card Information for Students

-Reminder: Do not allow others to enter the building behind you without swiping their U Card unless they are your guest.
+Reminder: Do not allow others to enter the building behind you without tapping their U Card unless they are your guest.
 Strangers following residents into our buildings is one of the primary ways unauthorized individuals gain access to our residence halls/apartments!

-We know it may feel rude or awkward to ask someone to swipe their U Card, but doing this is part of the responsibility we all share in keeping our building and community safe.
+We know it may feel rude or awkward to ask someone to tap their U Card, but doing this is part of the responsibility we all share in keeping our building and community safe.

 Part-time Jobs